Bavani1125/Customer-Churn-Prediction-MachineLearning/README.md

 End‑to‑end machine‑learning project that predicts whether a telecom customer will churn (leave) or stay.
 Built with **Python**, **scikit‑learn**, **XGBoost**, and a **Streamlit** demo app.

-# 📉 Customer Churn Prediction (Telco)

-End-to-end machine-learning project that predicts whether a telecom customer will churn (leave) or stay.
-Built with Python, scikit-learn, XGBoost, and a Streamlit web app.

 ## 🔥 Preview (Screenshots)

 ### Streamlit App – Single Prediction